Do I qualify?

 What if I’m not a citizen?

 Undocumented residents are not eligible for SNAP benefits.
 People who have been lawful permanent residents of the United States for five years or more are eligible for SNAP and applying for or receiving SNAP benefits does not affect citizenship or status.
 Non-citizen adults may apply on behalf of citizen children.
 Certain other rules apply.
-If you’re not sure about your situation, please call the Eastern Illinois Foodbank SNAP line at 217-689-2077 ext.
-237.

 How does the SNAP/food stamp program benefit our community?